cpc2/cpc2.github.io/README.md

-# ImageMasker 2.0
+# cpc2.github.io

-This is a fork of imagemasker.github.io with updated CSS, mask rotation and experimental features.
+This is the beta site imagemasker.github.io with updated CSS, mask rotation and experimental features.

 ## TODO

-* Drag and drop files - Not a priority
+* Fix a couple of issues and minor UI detail, but that's it.
 * More editing tools? (as long as it doesn't get too heavy)
-* "My masks" section with custom uploaded masks? - Tried it and I wasn't too convinced
 * Clean everything, it has become an unoptimized mess